 Our Oat-Based Products to Try

-Mixed with other yummy, nutritious ingredients including dried yeast, pumpkin, flax, spinach, chickpeas, and cranberries, our dog food features 31% clean protein, made with zero meat.
-In addition, our snacks combine oats with pumpkin, flax, peanut butter and tasty koji for a treat your dog will love any time of day!
+Mixed with other yummy, nutritious ingredients including dried yeast, pumpkin, flax, spinach, chickpeas, and cranberries, our dog food features 31% complete protein and balanced nutrition made with zero meat.
+That means it is not only healthy for your dog, but they are better for the environment and the welfare of farmed animals too!
+Our treats combine oats with pumpkin, flax, peanut butter, and tasty koji for a treat your dog will love any time of day!

 Tiffany Ruiz Dasilva, VMD, cVMA